Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-A pair of refugees settle in a new flat in a London neighborhood and try to settle into a new life far away from the country they fled.
+A pair of refugees moves into a new flat in a London neighborhood and tries to settle into a new life far away from the country they fled.
 What happens next is one of the most terrifying blends of haunted house narrative and folk horror you're likely to find from the last 10 years.
 Tense, inventive, and packed with unforgettable scares, Remi Weekes' His House remains a must-see.

 It Follows (Paramount+)

 If it feels like It Follows has made it onto just about every list of horror films you need to watch over the past decade or so, that's because It Follows really deserves that place in the modern horror canon.
 David Robert Mitchell's film about a mysterious force that pursues its victims to their deaths is as effective now as it was when it was released nearly 10 years ago.

 A simple logger retreats to his woodland home to be with his beloved, only to be attacked by a sinister cult who captures and kills Mandy (Andrea Riseborough) and leaves the logger for dead.
 The problem?
 Well, said logger is played by none other than Nicolas Cage, and he's not about to go down without a very, very gnarly fight.
 Packed with eye-popping visuals and unforgettable Cage moments, Mandy is a modern horror classic.

 The Nightmare films have bounced around the streaming world a bit over the past year, sometimes making them hard to find, but they've settled back in on Max for the moment, which means you can go back and experience Wes Craven's original fantasy-horror classic for yourself.
 The story of a deceased child murderer turned dream demon (Robert Englund in the role that made him an icon) and the teenagers who must fight to stop him, it's a classic laden with great practical effects, wonderful character work, and one of the most unsettling kills in 1980s slasher history.
 Plus, when you're done, you can go stream all the sequels.